rumca-js/webtoolkit/README.md

 domain = UrlLocation(link).get_domain()
 ```

-Parse link, returns parts of the link.
+Parse and reconstruct links
 ```
 location = UrlLocation(link)
 parsed_data = location.parse_url()
 link = location.join(parsed_data) - joins back parsed data into a link
 ```

+Navigate up the URL structure
-Go up in link structure.
-First to parent location, then to domain, then to domain super.
+Go up in the link hierarchy — first to the parent path, then to the domain, and finally to the domain root.
 ```
 location = UrlLocation(link).up()
 ```